 Occasionally, extenuating circumstances may require graduate students to take a leave of absence from their studies.

-Graduate students may apply for up to four semesters of leave of absence when medical conditions, compulsory military service, or personal or family hardship prevents them from continuing their graduate studies.
+Graduate students may apply for up to two semesters of leave of absence when medical conditions, compulsory military service, or personal or family hardship prevents them from continuing their graduate studies.

 Visit the Homewood Graduate and Postdoctoral Affairs page for Leave of Absence.
 Select the appropriate form to either request, extend, or return from a Leave of Absence.